worty76/blockcine-frontend/README.md

-# BookApp
+# BlockCine

-BookApp is a comprehensive platform for managing and exploring books, films, and recommendations.
+BlockCine is a comprehensive platform for managing and exploring books, films, and recommendations.
 It integrates blockchain technology, AI-powered recommendations, and a user-friendly frontend built with Next.js.

 ## Demo

-Check out our demo video: [BookApp Demo](https://jumpshare.com/s/JdvcvD8yO76ORIZ5B9Qn)
+Check out our demo video: [BlockCine Demo](https://jumpshare.com/s/JdvcvD8yO76ORIZ5B9Qn)

 ## Features